Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

-Tables~\ref{tab:minflow-trips} and \ref{tab:minflow-trips-ecar} summarize the average number of trips for \minflowcar\ and \minflowecar\ and increasing number of cars $m$ and users $u$.
-We observe that with an increasing number of users $u$ the average number of trips on one route is also raising.
+\SP{In order to evaluate the usage of the vehicle fleet, we compute the average number of trips covered by car.} \SP{Figure~\ref{fig:tripsPercar} shows the average number of trips for a homogeneous shared fleet, with either conventional combustion engine vehicles (\minflowcar, car) or battery electric vehicles (\minflowecar, ecar) for an increasing number of vehicles $m$ and users $u$. } We observe that with an increasing number of users $u$ the average number of trips for a car is also rising.
 This is because the model aims to cover as many trips by car as possible.
-With an increasing number of users but the same number of cars in the system, the model will try to situate more trips on one of the few car routes.
-The average number of trips is higher when fewer cars are available.
-We observe this for both variants, the \minflowcar\ and \minflowecar.
-Overall \minflowecar\ shows a higher average of trips per car.
+With an increasing number of users but the same number of vehicles in the system, more trips \SP{are situated on average} on one of the few cars available. \SP{Furthermore, } the average number of trips is higher when fewer cars are available. \SP{Since not all trips are compatible in terms of their timing, duration, and depot location, the more vehicles are available for the same number of users, the fewer beneficial combinations remain and the fewer trips per vehicle are performed.} We observe this for both variants, \minflowcar\ and \minflowecar.
+However, overall \minflowecar\ shows a higher average \SP{number of} trips per car.

-In Appendix Table~\ref{tab:time-nopref} we give an overview of the solution times as well as total times for \minflowcar\ and \minflowecar.
-For an increasing number of users $u$, we observe an increase in the times used to solve the models.
-However, we always stay below 8 seconds of solution time.